vippsas/vipps-recurring-api/vipps-recurring-api.md

 Initial charges are designed to be used whenever there is an additional cost in setting up the agreement.
 This could be bundling of a mobile phone together with a mobile subscription, or a TV setup-box when becoming a customer at a cable company.
 We do not recommend this flow to be used purely for campaigns, as it could be confusing to the user.

 As an example: If you have a campaign of 10 NOK for a digital media subscription for 3 months, and the normal price is 299,- monthly, the user would see both the charge of 10 NOK, and have to confirm the agreement for 299,- monthly, which can lead the user to believe that both will be paid upon entering the agreement.

+**Please note:** If you require a payment to be completed at the same time that the agreement is created, you must use initial charge.

 ### Campaign